leonidscott/umm-floppy-choir/README.md

 #UMM Floppy Choir
 ####Our goal is to build a floppy choir and develop a full stack of software to interact with it.

-Presently, the floppy choir is composed of several floppy disk, powered by a standard computer power supply, and controlled by an aurdino.
+Presently, the floppy choir is composed of several floppy disks, powered by a standard computer power supply, and controlled by an aurdino.
 We will build several sub-choirs that follow this model.

 Above the hardware, we have a RaspberryPi that we intend to use as a controller for all of the sub-choirs.
 It